 What Are They?

-An "off-leash area" means any area designated by a governing body within which dogs, under the effective control of their owners, keepers or guardians, may be off leash.
+An "off-leash dog area" is the official term for a dog park.
+They are designated areas where dogs, under the effective control of their owners, keepers or guardians, may be off leash.
 Off-leash dog areas:

 - Provide an opportunity for dogs to exercise and socialize